Journal for the Study of the Pseudepigrapha

 Since Specialization

-This network shows the specialization of papers published in Journal for the Study of the Pseudepigrapha.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Journal for the Study of the Pseudepigrapha.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Journal for the Study of the Pseudepigrapha.

 Countries where authors publish in Journal for the Study of the Pseudepigrapha